 ‘That’s your train,’ it pointed in the direction of one of those cross state specials that still carried cargo to destinations she’d never seen; never even heard of.
 The door of a goods car slammed back as its locomotive started up, ‘when you get to the coast I want you to deliver a present for me.’

 Char hadn’t noticed before, but the demon had something in its fist.

 ‘Your reward, you work for me and I’ll make sure you get something no mortal has ever had.
 All you have to do is one thing.’

-‘The pass for the Gates of Hell.
-If you help me fulfil my quota I’ll let you keep it.’
+‘The keys for the gates of hell,’ it said dropping them into her palm.
+‘If you help me fulfil my quota I’ll let you keep them.’

 ‘I don’t know.
 I’ve my own ideas about work.’

-‘Mr I know it’s late, but I need a room.’
+‘Mr?
+I know it’s late, but I need a room.’

-Bebi Slice slapped some more of North’s money down, hoping that the lake forming at her feet wouldn’t put the guest house owner off, ‘a week should do it
+Char slapped some money down, hoping that the lake forming at her feet wouldn’t put the guest house owner off.

 ‘Sure, and a newspaper.
 I’m looking for work.’